MelihEkinci/Deep-Learning/README.md

 # Deep-Learning

-This folder contains Neural Network an Convolutional NN architectures made by Archit Naik and Melih Ekinci as course project in FAU.
+This folder contains Neural Network, CNN, RNN architectures made by Archit Naik and Melih Ekinci as course project in FAU.
 Architectures are made using NumPy.

 Neural Network architecture consist of <br>